M1ssByt3/PLP_Technical-Writing/README.md

           Use: "Turn off the device."
                  "Turn off" is a standard phrase that most people understand, regardless of their technical background.
 # 7. How can using examples and visuals help in explaining complex concepts more clearly?
+    Examples and visuals are powerful tools for clarifying complex concepts by bridging the gap between abstract ideas and concrete understanding.
+Examples provide relatable, real-world applications, allowing readers to see how a concept functions in practice, while visuals like diagrams, charts, and illustrations offer a spatial or graphical representation of information, making it easier to grasp relationships and processes.
+Together, they reduce cognitive load by presenting information in multiple formats, catering to different learning styles and enhancing retention by making the information more memorable and accessible.
 # What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?
 # How do headings and subheadings improve the readability and organization of technical documents?
 # What are some best practices for creating effective headings and subheadings?